Tocsearch: Preparation of reports

 One of the key advantages of TOCSearch is the fact that its basic data source is verified information from the reports prepared and provided by George C Marshall European Center for Security Studies.
-The reports are produced by special newsletter service supporting the counter-terrorism course at The George C. Marshall European Center for Security Studies, and it is created for educational purposes only.
+The reports are produced by a special newsletter service supporting the counter-terrorism course at The George C. Marshall European Center for Security Studies, and it is created for educational purposes only.
 The newsletter is produced from the open-source media reports by GMC postgraduate students and verified by senior experts and counter-terrorism officers.
 This is the main reason why PTSS has been chosen as the main data source for TOCSearch.
 Besides PTSS Reports, GMC also publishes several other reports based on different open source data, such as: Department of Homeland Security Report (DHS), Terrorism Open Source Intelligence Report (TOSIR), Insurgency Literature Review (ILR) and Terrorism Literature Report (TLR).

 Availability of data

 The information in TOCSearch's database is constantly updated from GMC reports and other publicly available, open-source materials.
 These include electronic news archives, existing data sets, secondary source materials such as books and journals, and legal documents.
 The development team performs constant verification of the data by comparing it with other sources and by internal checking of the data and related records.

 It is also important to provide the protection of data stored in the database.
 In this scope, two levels of data access are implemented.
 The first level is named “blue key” and it is available for students and researchers in academic institutions and research centers.
 The “blue key” enables the access to all open-source data stored in the base.
 The second level of data access, named “red key” is reserved for legal authorities, state institutions, and state government.
 The “red key” opens the part of the database with confidential data.
 The owner of the “red key” also has access to the open source data, as the “blue key” owner.
 Only state institutions and agencies which have a contract with TOCSearch have an access to the red key data and are red key members.